mautic/developer-documentation-new/docs/rest_api/stages.rst

      - Stage name
    * - ``category``
      - int
-     - Category ID assigned to the Stage
+     - ID of the Category assigned to the Stage
    * - ``description``
      - string
      - Description of the Stage